Pay Transparency and Gender Equality: Impact on the gender pay gap

-Figure \ref{event_studies} shows the event studies for the variable log real hourly pay.
-As above, the top graph reports the trends for men, while the bottom one refers to women.
-We can observe two things from these figures.
-First, the evolution of real hourly pay in the pre-policy period seems to be comparable across treatment and control groups, both for male and female employees.
-Second, the top graph shows that male real hourly pay remarkably drops after the introduction of the mandate.
-As for women, it does not appear that the policy has visibly affected their real wages.
+This section presents the impact of the pay transparency policy on employees’ outcomes.
+Figure \ref{event studies} shows the event studies for the gender gap in hourly pay, in Panel A, and the log hourly pay, separately for men and women, in Panels B and C. From these figures, we observe, first, that the evolution of the outcomes in the pre-policy period seems to be comparable across treatment and control groups, both for what concerns the gender pay gap, and separately for male and female employees' pay.
+Second, Panel A shows that women's pay increases relatively to men's pay after the introduction of the policy, with this effect being significant at 10 percent in 2019.
+Third, from Panel B, we see that this dynamic is driven by a decrease in men’s hourly pay in treated firms relative to control firms after the introduction of the mandate, with this effect becoming significant at the 5 percent level in 2019.
+In contrast, the policy does not appear to have any visible impact on women’s pay (Panel C).